Valenzuela, Metro Manila: Ecology

+Flora and fauna in Valenzuela include plant and animal species commonly found on Luzon, including domesticated mammals.
+The Department of Environment and Natural Resources (DENR) declared a 2-hectare (about 4.9 acres) mangrove and swamp area in Villa Encarnacion, Barangay Malanday, as an ecotourism site in recognition of its biodiversity.

+The site attracted around 100 species of migratory and resident birds each year.
+These included the black-crowned night heron (Nycticorax nycticorax), as well as native species such as moorhens (Gallinula sp.), swamphens (Porphyrio sp.), and the Philippine duck (Anas luzonica).
+Wooden viewing decks were constructed to support birdwatching, monitoring, and counting activities by visitors and researchers.

+As of 2020, the ecotourism site at Villa Encarnacion no longer exists.
+The area was altered by road-side housing construction and other residential developments, which replaced much of the former wetland habitat.

 Government

 The Valenzuela City Hall Complex in barangay Karuhatan.

 Local government

 Like other cities in the Philippines, Valenzuela is governed by a mayor and a vice mayor who are elected to three-year terms.
 The mayor is the executive head who leads the city's departments in the execution of city ordinances and the delivery of public services.
-The vice mayor heads a legislative council that is composed of 14 members: six councilors from each of the city's two districts, and two ex officio offices held by the Association of Barangay Chairmen President as the barangay sector representative and the Sangguniang Kabataan Federation President as youth sector representative.
+The vice mayor presides over a 14-member legislative council comprising six councilors from each of the city's two districts, plus two ex officio members: the Association of Barangay Chairmen President (representing the barangay sector) and the Sangguniang Kabataan Federation President (representing youth interests).
 The council is in charge of creating the city's policies in the form of ordinances and resolutions.

 The city is geographically part of, but not politically related to, the third district of Metro Manila.

 First (left) and second(right) legislative districts of Valenzuela.